-Please note that this is a symbolic adoption, you won’t be actually going to a rescue center and surprise your friend with an actual bird as a gift!
+Please note that this is a symbolic adoption, you won’t be going to a rescue center and surprising your friend with an actual bird as a gift!

 This is more like sponsoring a bird.
 You provide money and receive information about the specific bird that you have supported.
 I have been given this gift before in the form of adopting a penguin for the year.
 It’s fun and makes unique bird gifts.

 Here are just a few examples of different species you can support and adopt:

 Find a local organization and devote time to either helping birds or restore habitat.